GenericMappingTools/gmt/doc_modern/rst/source/sphinterpolate.rst

 .. only:: not man

-    sphinterpolate - Spherical gridding in tension of data on a sphere
+    Spherical gridding in tension of data on a sphere

 `Synopsis <#toc1>`_
 -------------------